-You might not realize it, but everything you ingest falls somewhere on the ph spectrum—and whether it is alkaline (good for you) or acidic (not so good for you) can make a big difference nutritionally.
-But why?
+Knowing whether your food is alkaline (good for you) or acidic (not so good for you) can make a big difference nutritionally.

 For that reason, be wary of lone pH readings.
 If you want to know your own pH levels, try consistently timed early-morning urine tests on pH paper over a period of time to indicate trends rather than a single result.